eclipse-arrowhead/core-java-spring/README.md

 Additionally all fields from [SystemRegistryEntry](#datastructures_systemregistryentry) are returned.

-# Configuration Manager
+# HawkBit Configuration Manager
 <a name="configuration_manager" />

-The configuration manager is responsible for managing software rollouts and configuration updates to the actual hardware devices.
+The HawkBit configuration manager is responsible for managing software rollouts and configuration updates to the actual hardware devices.
 This implementation is based on [Eclipse HawkBit](https://www.eclipse.org/hawkbit/) and is explained in more detail [here](./configuration-manager/README.md).